Levitator1/oath-wallet/README.md

 - A user interface for editing the mapping file
 - A proper installer so that you don't have to copy files by hand and edit the path in the native-messaging manifest

+# Porting
+The backend relies on unix fifos so that client-instances of itself can talk to the main server instance.
+This may or may not be a total pain under Windows.
+I haven't tried it.
+It will probably be necessary to adjust the IO code, or to implement some alternate transport under Windows.
+If nothing else, there are paths that need to be adjusted, and there is a call to mkfifo which needs to be replaced with whatever mechanism it is under windows that creates named pipes or some  other equivalent construct.

+Chromium has partial compatibility with Firefox, so porting to Chromium might be doable, and probably easier than porting OS.

 Jose Batista
 Levitat0r@protonmail.com